 This section is to help determine the type of building you are interested in living in.

-Transfer students with 24 or more credits may indicate Double, Superior Single, Vroman Suite Double, or Vroman Suite Superior Single.
-(Note: Standard singles are located in our First Year Experience area only and are limited.)
+Transfer students with 24 or more credits may indicate Deluxe Single, Standard Double, Deluxe Double, or Vroman Suite Double rooms.

-Transfer students with 48 or more credits are eligible to live in our Upper Class Level Building option, Alumni Commons.
-This option provides single occupancy bedrooms in a shared townhome or suite living arrangement.
+Transfer students with 36 or more credits are eligible to live in Alumni Commons.
+This option provides single-occupancy bedrooms within a shared suite or townhome.
 Suites are occupied by 3 or 4 persons.
 Townhomes are occupied by 6 persons.
-Both suites and townhomes have gender-neutral bathrooms.
+Both suites and townhomes have single-user bathrooms.